-The healthiest and most nutritious juices are those from dark green vegetables like broccoli, spinach, parsley and others.
+In terms of health benefits, the best types of juice come from green vegetables including parsley, chard, spinach, kale and broccoli.
 For the healthiest juices, use mostly greens and then add other vegetables or fruit for flavoring.
-Fruit juices are unhealthy and sugary compared to green juices.
+Fruit juices tend to be more sugary and unhealthy than juices based on greens.